CLOBr Logo

 Key Characteristics of CEXs

-• Market Making: Often has professional market makers to provide liquidity
+• Market Making: Professional MMs provide liquidity

 CEX Order Books